Brittany

 Shelter Adoption

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Brittanys have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to hip dysplasia and epilepsy.
+Plan Brittanys care around a medium body size, moderate shedding, and the breed's documented predisposition toward hip dysplasia and epilepsy.

 What to Expect